Uterine fibroids: Symptoms, diagnosis, and prevention

 1. Intramural fibroids

-These grow within the wall of the uterus and, at their worst, can grow to stretch the womb.
+These grow within the walls of your uterus and, at their worst, can grow to stretch the womb.
 These are one of the most common forms of uterine fibroids.
 Depending on where they are located in the uterus, they can be anterior intramural fibroids, posterior intramural fibroids, or fundal intramural fibroids.

 2. Subserosal fibroids